 Other types of genetic rickets affect special proteins in the body that are used by vitamin D.

 Occasionally, rickets develops in children with rare forms of kidney, liver and intestinal conditions.
-These can affect the absorption and metabolism of vitamins and minerals. ^^ Back to top
+These can affect the absorption of vitamins and minerals.

 ^^ Back to top

-Most cases of rickets are caused by a vitamin D and calcium deficiency.
-Therefore, rickets is usually treated by increasing a person's intake of vitamin D and calcium.
+As most cases of rickets are caused by a vitamin D and calcium deficiency, it is usually treated by increasing a person's intake of vitamin D and calcium.

 Vitamin D and calcium can be increased by: